Wizards trading Porzingis to Celtics in 3-team deal with Smart headed to Grizzlies, AP sources say

 Smart has played in Boston all nine of his NBA seasons, was its longest-tenured player and one of the strongest presences in the locker room.
 He also ranks fourth on the franchise’s career lists for 3-pointers (911) and assists (2,700).
 His departure leaves the Celtics with Derrick White and reigning Sixth Man of the Year Malcolm Brogdon as the top two candidates to replace Smart.

 Smart brings much needed experience to a young Memphis team that needs help at point guard following the announcement of Ja Morant’s 25-game suspension for next season.
-Smart also brings postseason experience to the Grizzlies, who haven’t been able to win one playoff series despite finishing second in the West the past two seasons.
+Smart also brings postseason experience to the Grizzlies, who have won only one playoff series despite finishing second in the West the past two seasons.

 The Celtics reached the NBA Finals in 2022, but were unable to make it back this season despite their talented tandem of Jayson Tatum and Jaylen Brown.